SOUTH BEND, Ind. -- The Notre Dame defense intercepted five passes and held Michigan out of the end zone in a 13-6 slugfest Saturday.

-His replacement, junior Tommy Rees, delivered immediate results, driving the team 48 yards, completing 3 of 4 passes, before scoring on a 2-yard run from the shotgun to put the Irish up 10-0.
+Rees delivered immediate results, driving the team 48 yards, completing 3 of 4 passes, before scoring on a 2-yard run from the shotgun to put the Irish up 10-0.

 With 12 minutes left in the first quarter, Golson, throwing on first down from his 9-yard line, had his pass intercepted on an underthrown ball down the left sideline.
 Michigan's Raymon Taylor returned the ball to the Irish 10-yard line.